 If, after trying nonsurgical treatments and medications, you still have symptoms, your doctor may recommend meeting with a surgeon to talk about surgery.
 However, doctors may recommend surgery right away if you have numbness or weakness that interferes with walking, impaired bowel or bladder function, or other neurological involvement.

 The decision to have surgery depends on:

-- Other diseases that you may have.
+- Other diseases and conditions you may have.

-- Your preferences.
+- Your overall health.

 Who treats it?

-Who Treats of Spinal Stenosis?
+Who Treats Spinal Stenosis?